d-smith/sfs3/README.md

 The current version does that the s3 read contains the data from the previous step - it is possible a read does not return the most recent copy of the object based on the [S3 consistency model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel)

-### Subscription Notification Scope
-Also note the subscription notification example receives notifications for all topics, not the subset of executions created by a particular process.
-This will be updated to narrow the set of callbacks to just those of interest.

 ### IotAuth